vblancoOR/autocatatalyticsubnetworks/README.md

-# The geometry and combinatorics of an autocatalytic ecology in chemical and cluster chemical reaction networks
+# Polyhedral geometry and combinatorics of an autocatalytic ecosystem
 ## Python Codes for the Generation of Minimal Autocatalytic Subnetworks

 Algorithm developed in: